Charles Monck, 4th Viscount Monck: Governor General of Canada

 In 1861, he was appointed Governor General of British North America as well as Governor of the Province of Canada.
 Lord and Lady Monck and their children came to Canada, but they did not remain throughout his term of office as Governor General of Canada.
 The family resided at Spencerwood in Quebec during most of their stay in Canada.

-During this time, the Canadian colonies were beginning to organise themselves into a confederation.
+During this time, the Canadian colonies were beginning to organise themselves into a federation.
 The American Civil War had just broken out, and the Trent Affair caused diplomatic tension between the United States and Britain.
 The Canadian government was eager to gain some measure of independence during this turbulent period.
 The Quebec Conference, the Charlottetown Conference, and the London Conference, at which the details of confederation were discussed, all took place during Monck's time as governor.
 Monck supported the idea, and worked closely with John A. Macdonald, George Brown, George-Étienne Cartier, and Étienne-Paschal Taché, who formed the "Great Coalition" in 1864.

 In 1866, Monck was created a peer of the United Kingdom with the title Baron Monck, which gave him a seat in the House of Lords.
-When the Canadian colonies became a semi-independent confederation the next year, Monck became the country's first Governor General.
+When the Canadian colonies became a semi-independent dominion the next year, Monck became the country's first Governor General.
 Monck was also responsible for establishing Rideau Hall as the residence of the Governor General in Ottawa.

 Later life

 In 1869, Monck was succeeded by Sir John Young (later Lord Lisgar).
 He returned home to Ireland, where he became Lord Lieutenant of Dublin in 1874.
+From 1870-72, he presided over a Commission of Inquiry into the King's Inns, Dublin.